g264r2yznf-gitch/curriculum/web/web-exercises/image-gallery-web-exercise/image-gallery-web-exercise.md

     Task:
     1. Make the gallery images display side by side using flexbox.
     2. Add spacing between images.
-    3. On hover, slightly scale up the image and add a subtle box shadow.
+    3. Add an interaction effect: slightly scale up the image and add a subtle box shadow (hover on desktop, focus/active on mobile).
     4. Center the gallery title.
     */